Archiving and Preservation Policy

 Website and Platform Preservation

-Al-Qamar uses an online journal publishing system for submission, editorial processing, publication, and archiving.
-The journal seeks to maintain the technical stability of its website and article archive through regular platform maintenance, database management, and file preservation practices.
+Al-Qamar uses Open Journal Systems for submission, editorial processing, publication, issue management, metadata management, and archiving.
+The journal seeks to maintain the technical stability of its website and article archive through regular platform maintenance, database management, file preservation, and backup practices.

-During any website migration, platform upgrade, or domain change, the journal aims to preserve article URLs, metadata, issue archives, article files, and indexing-related information as carefully as possible.
+During any website migration, platform upgrade, or domain change, the journal aims to preserve article URLs, metadata, issue archives, article files, DOI records where applicable, and indexing-related information as carefully as possible.
 Where required, redirects may be used to maintain access to previously published content.

 Backup Policy